cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 title: cf Command Line Interface
 ---

 cf is Cloud Foundry's command line interface.
-You can use cf to deploy and manage applications running on most Cloud Foundry based environments, including CloudFoundry.com.
+You can use cf to deploy and manage applications running on most Cloud Foundry based environments.
+This page documents cf v5.
+For information about cf v6, see [Getting Started with cf v6](go-cli.html).

 ## <a id='commands'></a>Commands by Functional Category ##

 This table below lists all cf commands.
 Click a command in the table below information about command options and functionality.
 For options that apply to all cf commands, see [Command Usage and Qualifiers](#usage).

 |   |  | |
 | :-------- | :---------- |:---------- |